exercism/javascript/docs/INSTALLATION.md

 # Installation

-This track relies on [NodeJS][web-nodejs] throughout to provide a runtime for JavaScript.
+This track relies on [Node.js][web-nodejs] throughout to provide a runtime for JavaScript.
-This means that we assume all execution of JavaScript on your computer will happen using [NodeJS][web-nodejs].
+This means that we assume all execution of JavaScript on your computer will happen using [Node.js][web-nodejs].

 # Track Requirements

-Many machines come pre-installed with [NodeJS][web-nodejs] or might have been installed previously, or as a dependency.
+Many machines come pre-installed with [Node.js][web-nodejs] or might have been installed previously, or as a dependency.
 So before we do anything, we should check if it's already installed:

 1. Open up a _terminal_ (`Terminal`, `cmd`, `Powershell`, `bash`, ...)
 1. `node -v`

-If [NodeJS][web-nodejs] is installed, a version is displayed.
+If [Node.js][web-nodejs] is installed, a version is displayed.
 Write this version down.
-If [NodeJS][web-nodejs] is _not_ installed, an error will be written out.
+If [Node.js][web-nodejs] is _not_ installed, an error will be written out.
 Usually, something along the lines of `'node' is not recognised`.

-## NodeJS
+## Node.js

-### If node is pre-installed
+### If Node.js is pre-installed

-Browse to [the NodeJS website][web-nodejs].
+Browse to [the Node.js website][web-nodejs].
 It will display _two_ versions (if it detects your OS.
 Otherwise, select your OS first).
 If your `node -v` version matches one of these, you're good.
-If it doesn't, we recommend that you use Node LTS.
+If it doesn't, we recommend that you use Node.js LTS.
 If you're worried upgrading might break something on your system, you can continue as if everything is fine;
 we might not be able to provide support when something unexpected happens.

-### If node is not installed
+### If Node.js is not installed

-There are a couple of ways to install [NodeJS][web-nodejs]:
+There are a couple of ways to install [Node.js][web-nodejs]:

 - via an [Installer or Binary][web-nodejs-download]
 - via a [package manager][web-nodejs-package]

-Both options support Windows, MacOS, and Linux.
+Both options support Windows, macOS, and Linux.
 If you don't know what to do, using an installer is the easiest.

 - We recommend using the **LTS** version.
-This is also indicated as _recommended_ on the [NodeJS][web-nodejs] website "for most users".
+This is also indicated as _recommended_ on the [Node.js][web-nodejs] website "for most users".
-- Follow the instructions on the webpage and/or during the installer and install [NodeJS][web-nodejs].
+- Follow the instructions on the webpage and/or during the installer and install [Node.js][web-nodejs].

 ### Testing the installation